schoeberl/risc-v-lab/README.md

 The exact times and group schedule for these review meetings will be announced on DTU-Learn.

-### Installing tools
-You will use your own laptop for developing the project.
-Tools need to be installed to carry out hardware development.
-If you attended the course Digital Electronics 2, you likely already have the tools installed.
-Otherwise, you can follow the instruction given for the course Digital Electronics 2 page: [02139 Digital Electronics 2](https://github.com/schoeberl/risc-v-lab).
-Specifically, the Setup.md file contains detailed instructions: [Setup.md](https://github.com/schoeberl/chisel-lab/blob/master/Setup.md).

 ### Exam and deliverables
 We will have the exam of the course on **Friday, January 24th, 2025** (the last day of the 3-week period).